qw2273/data_challenge/README.md

 **In Future**

 - Due to time limitation, I didn't fine-tune the model.
-So I will try this later
+So I will do this later.
-- Try other models and make comprasion to find the best model with time efficiency and best performance
+- Try other models and make comprasion to find the best model with time efficiency and best performance.
 - Binned variables and make a scorecard for better accessing the loan and borrower.